brentgroves/repsys/a_status/current_tasks.md

 In a Python notebook two vCPUs are used.
 In a SparkPy notebook ten vCPUs are used.

+What multicore processors do for hardware the spark engine does for software.

 ## WS22 gateway

 <https://stackoverflow.com/questions/3582108/create-windows-service-from-executable>